 Can I be certified as a green city, as opposed to being recognized as one?

-Yes: the national STAR Communities program is merging during 2019 with the U.S. Green Building Council to develop a new and expanded LEED for Cities & Communities program that incorporates the best of the STAR Community Rating System within the LEED rating system structure.
-STAR appears to be most appropriate for the largest Minnesota cities (though Rosemount, MN is a STAR City) that want to invest money measuring and rigorously certifying their sustainability achievements.
+Yes: the LEED for Cities & Communities program uses the LEED rating system structure and may be most appropriate for the largest Minnesota cities that want to invest money measuring and rigorously certifying their sustainability achievements.
 It was developed through a partnership between ICLEI USA, the U.S. Green Building Council, and the Center for American Progress.

 Who started GreenStep Cities?

 During fall of 2007, Minnesota's Clean Energy Resource Teams (CERTs) held regional listening sessions around the state to discuss community-based energy opportunities and the state's Next Generation Energy Act of 2007.
 The idea was raised to create a sustainable cities program, free to cities, that would challenge, assist and recognize cities that were "green stars."